Data & Indicators

 The Tennessee Department of Environment and Conservation manages a variety of databases to keep track of environmental regulatory activities, rosters and status.
 TDEC’s Dataviewers are available on their website.

 Traffic data can be a measure of safety for a community.
 Traffic data is collected on cars, trucks, buses, motorcycles, pedestrians and bicyclists.
 Statistics about locations, injuries, fatalities, hazmat releases, time of day and distracted driving are recorded.
 The Tennessee Department of Homeland Security has a Statistics and Research webpage and a Crash Data webpage with accidents, fatalities, non-motorists and other traffic safety data.
 The Tennessee Highway Safety Office also has data and statistics.
-The National Highway Traffic and Safety Administration has a webpage with Tennessee traffic data.
+The National Highway Traffic and Safety Administration has data, too.
 The Federal Highway Administration has great resources on their Roadway Safety Data Program webpage.
 Complimentary health-focused information is available on CDC’s Motor Vehicle Safety webpage.

 The U.S. Census Bureau is the most common source for community demographic data.
 Census data is free.
 Census data includes population, age, sex, race and many other characteristics.
 Census data includes many measures useful to health and the built environment such as level of education, persons with disability, mean travel time to work, population per square mile and median household income.
 The U.S. Census Bureau also has maps, infographics, surveys, publications and other tools available.